Quasi-Stationary Solutions in Gravity Theories with Modified Dispersion Relations and Finsler-Lagrange-Hamilton Geometry: Nonholonomic Diadic Geometry of (co) Tangent Lorentz Bundles

 \begin{conclusion} \textsf{[equivalent geometric and physically important data for modeling phase spaces with MDRs] } The phase space geometry can be described in equivalent forms (up to respective nonholonomic deformations of the linear connection structures and nonholonomic frame transforms) by such data{

 } \end{conclusion}

-This Conclusion complete for diadic splitting the Conclusion 2.4 in \cite {v18a}.
-Following the conventions of that work, we say that certain geometric constructions are canonical (i.e. formulated in canonical nonholonomic variables) if they are performed for "hat", or "tilde", d-connections and related geometric objects with possible respective diadic decompositions uniquely derived for certain Lagrange-Hamilton fundamental generating functions (in particular, for a Finsler metric $F$).
+This Conclusion complete for dyadic splitting the Conclusion 2.4 in \cite {v18a}.
+Following the conventions of that work, we say that certain geometric constructions are canonical (i.e. formulated in canonical nonholonomic variables) if they are performed for "hat", or "tilde", d-connections and related geometric objects with possible respective dyadic decompositions uniquely derived for certain Lagrange-Hamilton fundamental generating functions (in particular, for a Finsler metric $F$).

-We can always to impose certain (in general, nonholonomic) constraints of type $\widehat{\mathbf{Z}}=0,$ when $\widehat{\mathbf{D}}_{|\widehat{\mathbf{ Z}}=0}\simeq \nabla $, i.e. both connections are given by same coefficients in some adapted frames, even $\widehat{\mathbf{D}}\neq \nabla .$ Similar LC-conditions can imposed on cotangent bundles and for diadic splitting.
-This is possible because the frame/coordinate transformation laws, and possible diadic splitting of nonlinear and distinguished / linear connections are different from that of tensors.
+We can always to impose certain (in general, nonholonomic) constraints of type $\widehat{\mathbf{Z}}=0,$ when $\widehat{\mathbf{D}}_{|\widehat{\mathbf{ Z}}=0}\simeq \nabla $, i.e. both connections are given by same coefficients in some adapted frames, even $\widehat{\mathbf{D}}\neq \nabla .$ Similar LC-conditions can imposed on cotangent bundles and for dyadic splitting.
+This is possible because the frame/coordinate transformation laws, and possible dyadic splitting of nonlinear and distinguished / linear connections are different from that of tensors.
 For instance, we can chose a frame structure when different connections may be determined by the same set of coefficients with respect to such a special frame and by different sets of adapted coefficients in other systems of reference.
-Imposing such conditions, we can always extract LC-configurations from more (general) nonholonomic metric-affine and/or diadic structures.
+Imposing such conditions, we can always extract LC-configurations from more (general) nonholonomic metric-affine and/or dyadic structures.